meghanlazier/100-days-of-code/log.md

 **Today's Progress**: Switched back to FreeCodeCamp today and worked on arrays in Javascript.

 **Thoughts:** So glad I went to Hear Me Code.
 Making this learning so much easier.

+### Day 24: January 10, 2018

+**Today's Progress**: Worked on passing values to functions and boolean statements in Javascript using FreeCode Camp.

+**Thoughts:** 177 challenges completed...can I make it to 200 tomorrow?